Bocksten Man: Discovery

-Description
+Condition and preservation

+The upper parts of the man had passed through the harrow and were badly damaged while the lower parts were intact.
 The man was 170–180 cm tall and of slender build.
 There is an injury covering about 8 × 5 cm on the right side of the cranium.
 Of the inner organs, parts of the lungs, liver, and brain as well as cartilage are preserved.
 The man had been impaled to the lake bed with two poles; one of oak that hit his heart and one of beech which went through his back.